YouTube Money Calculator

 Calculate Lifetime Earnings of a Channel

-Estimate YouTube Channel Revenue & Earning Potential
+Estimate Revenue & Earning Potential

-Factors That Affect YouTube Money
+Factors That Affect Earnings

 RPM (Revenue Per Mille)

-Video Views
+Total Views

 Audience Geography

-How to Use This Earnings Calculator?
+How to Use This Tool

-- Enter Views: You can fetch real data by pasting a Channel URL/Handle, or manually enter a specific daily view count.
+- Enter Daily Views: You can fetch real data by pasting a Channel URL/Handle, or manually enter a specific daily view count.

-- Adjust RPM: Use the slider to set an estimated RPM. $2.00 - $4.00 is a safe average for most channels.
+- Adjust RPM: Use the slider to set an estimated RPM.

 - See Results: Instantly view the estimated daily, monthly, and yearly income breakdown.